L10nM4st3r/Brotato-Mods/Oudstand-QuickEquip/README.md

 - Optionally mark as cursed
 - Changes apply immediately

+### Adding Character Abilities
+- Scroll down to **Character Abilities**
+- Click **+ Add Ability**
+- Pick any character whose passive kit you want to borrow
+- Add as many different abilities as you like (duplicates are ignored)
+- Passives are applied instantly, letting you create hybrid characters on the fly
+- Added abilities appear in your inventory like normal items (complete with tooltips), so you can always review what is active
 ### Removing Equipment
 - Click the **X** button next to any item/weapon
 - It will be removed from your inventory instantly if you're in a run